-Still curious about other visas?
-There are many types of visas and immigration benefits for temporary and permanent U.S. residence.
-Though in many cases they apply only to narrow categories of people, you might want to check out detailed information on these visa categories in U.S. Immigration Made Easy, by Ilona Bray (Nolo).
+Many types of visas and immigration benefits are available for temporary and permanent U.S. residence.
+Though in many cases they apply only to narrow categories of people, you might want to check out detailed information in U.S. Immigration Made Easy, by Ilona Bray (Nolo).

 And for a personal analysis of your immigration situation, your best bet is to schedule a consultation with an immigration attorney.
 See Choosing, Hiring, or Firing an Immigration Attorney.